What you need to know when you travel in the EU

 If you need to travel to another Schengen country you can do so for up to 90 days within 180 days with your residence permit or a national paper/document which is listed in Annex 22 (and therefore has the same effect as a residence permit).
 If you don't have such document you are advised not to travel for the time being to other Schengen countries, since your stay there might be considered illegal.

-Attention: Residence permits issued by Romania, Bulgaria, Croatia, Cyprus and Ireland don´t have Schengen wide effect and don't give you the right to travel to other Schengen States.
-Residence permits issued by States that are in the Schengen area without internal border controls are, however, recognized by Romania, Bulgaria, Croatia and Cyprus and give a right to travel to these countries.
+Attention: Residence permits issued by Romania, Bulgaria, Cyprus and Ireland don´t have Schengen wide effect and don't give you the right to travel to other Schengen States.
+Residence permits issued by States that are in the Schengen area without internal border controls are, however, recognised by Romania, Bulgaria and Cyprus and give a right to travel to these countries.

 Yes.
 Police and other administrative checks are always possible including within the territory and at internal borders for security and migration purposes.
 It is important to cooperate and provide the required documents and information to police or border guards.
 In certain circumstances you may be required to remain available to the authorities during these checks in designated facilities.